MicrosoftDocs/visualstudio-docs/docs/install/troubleshooting-network-related-errors-in-visual-studio.md

 ---
 # Troubleshoot network-related errors when you install or use Visual Studio

 We've got solutions for the most typical network- or proxy-related errors.
-You'll find these errors when you install or use Visual Studio behind a firewall or a proxy server.
+You might encounter these errors when you install or use Visual Studio behind a firewall or a proxy server.

 ## Error: “Proxy authorization required”